heet-gorakhiya/Face-Detection/README.md

 # Face-Detection

-###Face detection using Support Vector Machines on small dataset
+### Face detection using Support Vector Machines on small dataset:

+The dataset used here is a custom "emotions" dataset, collected from 43 people, collecting 12 images of everyone - 6 images displaying different emotions and 6 images derived from the former by applying "sketch" filter.

 ## Overview - Short Description